I've just received two lovely pre-publication quote for The Trip to Echo Spring.

 'The Lonely City', my essay on de Chirico, Edward Hopper and aesthetics of loneliness in Manhattan is in the spring edition of The Junket.

 I'll be reading from John Berryman's Homage to Mistress Bradstreet at Poetry at Blacks on 10 Jan and from To the River at The Book Stops Here on 13 Feb.

 I've just written a short piece about my years as a riot grrrl for my friend Matt Wolf's Teenage project (his film, an adaptation of Jon Savage's book, is out next year).
-Recent reviews include Jesmyn Ward's National Book Award-winning Salvage the Bones, a biography of the strange friendship between Conan Doyle and Houdini, and a book of the year toast to Wayne Koestenbaum's magnificent Humiliation.
+Recent reviews include Jesmyn Ward's Salvage the Bones and a book of the year toast to Wayne Koestenbaum's magnificent Humiliation.